angular/angular/aio/content/guide/ts-to-js.md

 TypeScript to JavaScript

 @intro
-Convert Angular TypeScript examples into ES6 and ES5 JavaScript
+Convert Angular TypeScript examples into ES6 and ES5 JavaScript.

 @description
 Anything you can do with Angular in _TypeScript_, you can also do